yashasvi246/Mobile_Price_Prediction/README.md

 # Mobile_Price_Prediction
 It is a Data Science project.
-Data Science is collected from Kaggle.
+The source of the DataSet is https://www.kaggle.com/ .